zenparsing/esdown/docs/features.md

 ## ES6 Features Not Translated ##

-The following ES6 features are not translated by **es6now**.
+The following ES6 features are not translated by **esdown**.
 You can still use these features if your JS engine supports them.

 - Block-scoped variables (let and const)